 I’m not the biggest Billy Corgan fan, but there are times where he can be very insightful and thoughtful.
-For instance, in a 2017 interview with Joe Rogan, Corgan talked about how the original Smashing Pumpkins imploded and why a lot of it stemmed from the fact that he, as the main songwriter, made a lot more money than his bandmates.
+For instance, in a 2017 interview, Corgan talked about how the original Smashing Pumpkins imploded and why a lot of it stemmed from the fact that he, as the main songwriter, made a lot more money than his bandmates.

 According to him, one day, early in the band’s history, some record label folks took Corgan to breakfast and explained to him some of the realities of the music business.
 “They said: ‘Songwriters in bands make a lot more money, so our suggestion is you should share your songs with your bandmates to keep a democratic stasis.’
 I was like ‘Hell no, I’m not giving them my work.'” he said.
 “Fast forward four years later, I’m making a lot more money than them, and that sews discontent.”

 According to Corgan, being the main songwriter had another effect besides the financial — he was now seen as the genius auteur and his bandmates were seen as nothing more than his backup.
 “We’d get into a room with journalists and they would just talk to me.
 Then we would get out of the interview and the band members would yell at me for them not being asked questions,” he said.
 “It’s like an erosion factor.
 You don’t appreciate it from within, there’s a lot of compression and money and stuff going on, then one day it hollows out.
 And then it’s too late and you can’t just sit down and have a meeting because the wounds are too deep.”